-- 1) Section 502 has not been effectively used for rehabilitation purposes. - 2).
-Section 502 is not being so used because: - a) a constituency of supporters, such as builders, real estate brokers, etc., provide the impetus for new construction and purchase of existing houses, rather than rehabilitation - b) preoccupation of FmHA with new construction - c) legal limitations on refinancing which might otherwise make large numbers of families eligible to proceed with dwelling rehabilitation - 3) With program modifications, adequate funding, and a better advocacy, the 502 program can be meaningful in the rehabilitation of rural housing stocks.
+- 1) Section 502 has not been effectively used for repair purposes. - 2) Section 502 is not being so used because: - a constituency of supporters, such as builders, real estate brokers, etc., provide the impetus for new construction and purchase of existing houses, rather than repair - b) preoccupation of FmHA with new construction - c) legal limitations on refinancing which might otherwise make large numbers of families eligible to proceed with dwelling repairs. - With program modifications, adequate funding, and a better advocacy, the 502 program can be meaningful in the repairing of rural housing stocks.